-- (1) This section applies if- - (a) an authorised person is reasonably satisfied that vehicle registry information may be used- - (i) in a proceeding against a person for a vehicle littering or illegal dumping offence; or - (ii) for the service of an infringement notice on a person for a vehicle littering or illegal dumping offence; and - (b) the authorised person asks the chief executive (transport) for the information. - (2) The chief executive (transport) must disclose the information to the authorised person if- - (a) the chief executive (transport) reasonably considers that the information may be used- - (i) in a proceeding against the person for the vehicle littering or illegal dumping offence; or - (ii) for the service of an infringement notice on the person for the vehicle littering or illegal dumping offence; or - (b) the disclosure is authorised by the person to whom the information relates. - (3) In this section-

-chief executive (transport) means the chief executive of the department in which the Transport Operations (Road Use Management) Act 1995 is administered.
+- (1) This section applies if- - (a) an authorised person is reasonably satisfied that vehicle registry information may be used- - (i) in a proceeding against a person for a vehicle littering or illegal dumping offence; or - (ii) for the service of an infringement notice on a person for a vehicle littering or illegal dumping offence; and - (b) the authorised person asks the chief executive (transport) for the information. - (2) The chief executive (transport) must disclose the information to the authorised person if- - (a) the chief executive (transport) reasonably considers that the information may be used- - (i) in a proceeding against the person for the vehicle littering or illegal dumping offence; or - (ii) for the service of an infringement notice on the person for the vehicle littering or illegal dumping offence; or chief executive (transport) means the chief executive of the department in which the Transport Operations (Road Use Management) Act 1995 is administered.